SuperOfficeDocs/superoffice-docs/docs/en/marketing/learn/create-folder.md

 # How to create a folder

-It is always a good idea to define a well-organized folder structure to get a better overview of your mailings, forms, templates, links and images in SuperOffice Marketing.
+It is always a good idea to define a well-organized folder structure to get a better overview of your mailings, forms, flows, templates, links and images in SuperOffice Marketing.

-You can create sub-folders in all folders, and you can place the appropriate mailings, forms, templates, links and images in each of these folders.

-**Steps:**
+## Steps

 1. Select one of the main tabs in SuperOffice Marketing.

-2. Optional: Open an existing folder to create a sub-folder.
-You may have to click the **All ...** button first.

-3. Click the **Add folder** button ![icon][img1] .
-The **Folder properties** dialog appears.
+2. Click the **Add folder** button.

-4. Enter a descriptive name for the folder in the **Name** field.
+3. Enter a descriptive name for the folder in the **Name** field.

-5. Click **OK**.
-If the folder does not display in the list, click the **My ...** or **All ...** button.
+4. Click **OK**.
+If the new folder does not appear in the list, select the **My ...** or **All ...** tab.

+## Sub-folders

+You can create sub-folders in all folders, and you can place the appropriate marketing material in each of these folders.

+Do one of the following:

+* Open an existing folder before you click **Add folder**.
+You may have to select the **All ...** tab first.

+* First, click **Add folder** and then select a parent folder from the **Create as subfolder of** list.

 <!-- Referenced images -->
-[img1]: ../../../../common/icons/folder.png